scalastuff/scalaleafs/running-debugging.md

 ## ScalaLeafs Debug Mode

 To facilitate development, ScalaLeafs can be run in debug mode.
-Debug mode is activated by setting the system property `leafsDebugMode` to `"true"`.
+Debug mode is activated by setting the system property `leafsDebugMode`.
 Resource caching will be disabled and extra logging information will be shown, both on the server and in the browser.

 The system property can be set on the command-line (`-DleafsDebugMode=true`) or programmatically from within SBT: